FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Introduction

 Questions of robust causal inference, beyond simple correlations or model-based predictions, are practically unavoidable in health, medicine, or social studies.
 Causal inference goes beyond simpler correlation, association, or model-based predictive analysis as it attempts to estimate the causal effects of a certain intervention.

 Much of the available data in the clinical and social sciences is observational.
-In such situations, the benefits of randomization are not available as individuals select into treatment: people who benefit more from pain relievers tend to take them more often, individuals who are likely to succeed in higher education are more likely to enroll in it, and so forth.
-Estimating causal effects in an observational setting becomes a problem of representing the available data as if it were collected from a randomized experiment.
+In such situations individuals may be selected in a way that treatment assignments depend on outcomes: people who benefit more from pain relievers tend to take them more often, individuals who are likely to succeed in higher education are more likely to enroll in it, and so forth.
+Estimating causal effects in an observational setting becomes a problem of representing the available data as if it were collected from a randomized experiment in which individuals are assigned to treatment independently of their potential outcomes.

-A natural approach to observational studies is the matching of treated and control units such that underlying background covariates are balanced \citep{chapin1947experimental,greenwood1945experimental}.
-If we can match units exactly (or almost exactly) on raw covariate values, the practitioner can interpret causal estimates within matched groups as conditional average treatment effects.
-Exact matching increases the interpretability and usefulness of causal analyses in several ways: It is a granular causal analysis that can provide crucial information on who benefits from treatment most, where resources should be spent for future treatments, and why some individuals are treated while others were not.
+A natural approach to observational studies is matching treated and control units such that underlying background covariates are balanced \citep{chapin1947experimental,greenwood1945experimental}.
+Under the assumption of unconfoundedness, such matches allow the practitioner to estimate causal effects.
+If we can match units exactly (or almost exactly) on raw covariate values, the practitioner can further interpret causal estimates within matched groups as conditional average treatment effects.
+Exact matching increases the interpretability and usefulness of causal analyses in several ways: It is a tool for granular causal analysis that can provide crucial information on who benefits from treatment most, where resources should be spent for future treatments, and why some individuals are treated while others were not.
 It can provide explanations for treatment effect estimates in a way that pure modeling methods (that do not use matching) cannot.
 It helps determine what type of additional data must be collected to control for confounding.
-Interpretability is important: a recent empirical study \citep{dorie2017automated} suggests that CATEs estimated by manually calibrated methods can be better than CATEs estimated by black box models, in agreement with other general observations that interpretable models do not necessarily lead to sacrifices in accuracy because they allow humans to troubleshoot more effectively \citep{Rudin18}.
+Interpretability is important: a recent empirical study \citep{dorie2017automated} suggests that CATEs estimated by manually calibrated methods can be better than CATEs estimated by black box models, even though the latter can achieve good performance if they are implemented with careful consideration of the specific application \citep{hitsch2018heterogeneous}.
+These statements are in agreement with other general observations that interpretable models do not necessarily lead to sacrifices in accuracy because they allow humans to troubleshoot more effectively \citep{Rudin19}.